 Despite the importance of credit scores, industry research shows almost eight out of ten Australians have never checked their credit report.
 Your Mortgage Choice broker can help you discover how your credit score shapes up.
 But in the meantime, it pays to be mindful of three key factors that can negatively impact your credit score.

 When you're in the market for a home loan it can be tempting to submit loan applications to a wide range of lenders in the hope that at least one of them will offer you a loan.
 It's essential to resist that temptation.

 You see, every time you make a loan application it's noted in your credit report.
 Lenders who come across multiple applications can be spooked by concerns that you may have been rejected by other banks.

-A better way to go about this is to speak with me as I can provide support and guidance to help get your loan application over the line.
-It’s also a lot quicker than filling out reams of loan application forms.
+A better strategy is to speak with your Mortgage Choice broker who can provide support and guidance to help get your loan application over the line.
+It's also a lot quicker than filling out reams of loan application forms.

 Paying bills late – or not at all